Spine Spot Chiropractic

 Flexibility Exercises for Improving Range of Motion

 Flexibility exercises focus on enhancing joint mobility, reducing stiffness, and improving overall range of motion.
-They are crucial for individuals with musculoskeletal impairments, helping to alleviate tightness, improve functional movement, and prevent potential injuries related to restricted mobility.
+These exercises are vital for individuals with musculoskeletal impairments, as they help alleviate tightness, promote functional movement, and prevent potential injuries related to restricted mobility.
+For example, in a seated hamstring stretch, it is important to keep the legs straight to maximize flexibility gains and ensure proper form.

 Integration of Therapeutic Exercise in Musculoskeletal Rehabilitation

-In musculoskeletal rehabilitation, the integration of therapeutic exercise is fundamental for restoring mobility, addressing muscle imbalances, and promoting optimal recovery from injuries or surgical interventions.
-It forms an integral part of comprehensive rehabilitation programs, facilitating the restoration of function and mobility in affected individuals.
+In musculoskeletal rehabilitation, integrating therapeutic exercise is fundamental for restoring mobility, addressing muscle imbalances, and promoting optimal recovery from injuries or surgical interventions.
+Exercises targeting the mid back are especially important for improving spinal mobility and posture.
+Therapeutic exercise programs may focus on improving upper body strength to restore function and mobility.
+Dr. Fraser incorporates therapeutic exercise as a key component of comprehensive rehabilitation programs, facilitating recovery and restoring function and mobility to affected individuals.

 Therapeutic Exercise Prescription